Jaskiee/My-Reading-List/README.md

 #### Transferability
 - [Improving Transferability of Adversarial Examples with Input Diversity](https://openaccess.thecvf.com/content_CVPR_2019/papers/Xie_Improving_Transferability_of_Adversarial_Examples_With_Input_Diversity_CVPR_2019_paper.pdf) (CVPR 2019) <br/>
-Integrated Iterative Fast Gradient Sign Method (I-FGSM) with data augmentation, increasing the diversity of the data.
+Integrated Iterative Fast Gradient Sign Method (I-FGSM) with data augmentation, which can increase the diversity of the data.
 They transform the image randomly with the probability of p before each iteration in I-FGSM, the transformations include random resizing and random padding, this method can enhance the generalization of the examples so that increase their transferability.

 #### Gradient Regularization